 Bach, Elgar and Debussy were performed, transcribed for classical harmonica, by Philip Achille, classically trained from a young age by one of the great masters of harmonica, and sensitively accompanied by concert pianist, Nathan Tinker.
 Ramon Ricker’s Jazz Sonata, then brought together modern classical and jazz.

-Our December 2017 recital, four hands, brings together two firm favourites of our audience, concert pianists Veronika Shoot and Sasha Grynyuk in a programme of well loved favourites, Schubert’s Fantasie, Barber and Mozart to round off the year with the intense and subtle musicality to be expected of them, joyously delivered and with an irrepressible sense of fun.
+Our December 2017 recital, four hands, brought together two firm favourites of our audience, concert pianists Veronika Shoot and Sasha Grynyuk in a programme of well loved favourites, Schubert’s Fantasie, Barber and Mozart to round off the year with the intense and subtle musicality to be expected of them, joyously delivered and with an irrepressible sense of fun.
 It will be interesting to see two such big personalities sharing the one piano – and any ‘encores’!

-For 2018, the first recital of the year will take place on Sunday, 7 January with Veronika Shoot, this time solo at the piano, opening the year with a programme influenced by her new CD album to be issued shortly which includes Debussy’s Children’s Corner, Schumann’s Kinderszenen and works of Takemitsu, Korngold and of her father.
+For 2018, the first recital of the year will took place on Sunday, 7 January with Veronika Shoot, this time solo at the piano, opening the year with a programme influenced by her new CD album to be issued shortly which includes Debussy’s Children’s Corner, Schumann’s Kinderszenen and works of Takemitsu, Korngold and of her father.
 Veronika says “it is all inspired by childhood and very special – I can vouch for an exciting and beautiful programme”.